brianhouse/art_and_code/units/8_emergence/lecture.md

 ```
 (Here, the list of walls consists of four dictionary items—we're just declaring it explicitly rather than using a `for` loop)

-We can put this in its own function, `avoid_walls()` which calls `avoid()` with special parameters.
+We can put this in its own function, `avoid_walls()` which calls `avoid()` with special arguments.
 This is not unlike what we did with recursive functions calling themselves.

 ```py
 def avoid_walls(agent, threshold, strength):